Introduction to actions¶

 Some action attributes include:

-help_text : the text to appear as tooltip when the mouse is over that button
+The text to appear as tooltip when the mouse is over that button.

-handler function : the function to call when the action is invoked
+Every custom action has handler function : which will be called when the action is invoked.

 Open a window with a tabular grid editor on this table.
 The grid editor is that main widget of that window (otherwise it would be a slave table).